By Chet Yarbrough

 The resources of America became a primary standard for economic stability in the world.
 Zeihan argues the legitimacy of Bretton Woods is replaced by the geographic existence of the United States.
 America is bordered by two oceans, blessed with an internal river transport system, natural energy resources (including Shale oil which makes the U.S. oil independent), a replenishing labor force (supplemented by immigration), and economic growth.
 Therein, Zeihan explains America is capable of ignoring the rest of the world.

-This is a disturbing book.
+This is a disturbing view of realpolitik.
 It opens the door to an America dreamed of by ignorant nationalist like the current President of the United States.
 Zeihan infers the United States can be the bully of the world because of its military superiority, wealth, and geographic isolation.

 Empathy is an essential characteristic missing from a nationalist credo that believes it is “my way or the highway”.
 With a belief system based on “self-interest”, and the mantra of philosophers like Ayn Rand, the world seems destined to destroy itself.